MoonBasedKas/ElectionSimulator/README.md

 # Scenario
 Tech students must always ask the question Taco or Pizza so to put a definitive end to this we've decided to simulate a vote.
 The vote will use random buildings from tech as provences and tally it.
 Encryption using paillier and to showcase how it works.
+Each building is worth 1 electoral vote and is what decides the winner of this contest rather than the popular vote.

 # Starting